 - By court order granting a landlord possession;

-- When the tenant has surrendered possession of the rented premises to the
+- When the tenant has surrendered possession of the rented premises to the landlord; or

 - When the tenant has abandoned the rented premises.

 Involved in a Landlord-Tenant Dispute?
 Call (561) 953-6662